fullmetalbrackets/blog/src/content/blog/reverse-proxy-using-nginx-adguardhome-cloudflare.md

 > <img src="/assets/info.svg" class="info" loading="lazy" decoding="async" alt="Information">
 >
 > If you want to proxy services from more than one server, create specific entries for each one rather than using a wildcard -- for example, `service1.domain.com` would point to `192.168.0.50`, `service2.domain.com` would point to `192.168.0.100`, etc.
+>
+> This is also the case you want to proxy something straight to `domain.com` rather than a sub-domain, make sure to create a specific DNS rewrite for it, e.g. `domain.com` pointing to `192.168.0.200`.

+That's all you have to do with AdGuard Home.
+Next, we'll be using Cloudflare to get the TLS certificates for our custom domain.

 <div id='cloudflare' />

 ## Configuring the domain in Cloudflare

-Next, we'll be using Cloudflare to get the TLS certificates for our custom domain.
 You'll need to create a free account on Cloudflare.
 (Feel free to use another DNS provider if you prefer.)
 You can add a domain bought from another registrar to Cloudflare by following the below instructions, or if you purchase a domain on Cloudflare it will automatically be configured.

-To add a domain to Cloudflare:
+To add an existing domain to Cloudflare:

 1. Login to Cloudflare, go to _Websites_ on the sidebar if you're not already there, and click the **Add a site** button.